olapham/Immune-epitope-mapping/README.md

 2. Open your Mac terminal app

 3. In the terminal, navigate to the directory containing the files using the cd command.
-Eg, if the files were on my desktop I’d type cd /Users/johncounsell/Desktop

 4. Now you can instruct the system to run the script on the input files and create an output sequence, by entering the command python Immune_epitope_map.py -i1 bole1a.fa -i2 epitope_table_export_1675018680.csv -n1 50 -n2 1000 -o1 bole1a_hits_1w.csv -o2 bole1a_Tcell_polypeptide.fa